stanfordio/skyfall/README.md

    prerelease

 COMMANDS:
-   stream, s    Sip from the firehose repodump, d  Dump everyone's repos (as CAR) into a folder hydrate, h   Hydrate CAR pulls into the same format as the stream help, h      Shows a list of commands or help for one command
+   stream    Sip from the firehose repodump  Dump everyone's repos (as CAR) into a folder hydrate   Hydrate CAR pulls into the same format as the stream help      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --cache-size value  maximum size of the cache, in bytes (default: 4294967296)